sql-formatter-org/sql-formatter/README.md

 ### Module parse failed: Unexpected token

-This typically happens when bundling an appication with Webpack.
+This typically happens when bundling an application with Webpack.
 The cause is that Babel (through `babel-loader`) is not configured to support class properties syntax: